Close Menu

 How to Show Hidden Files on Mac

-To prevent sloppy users from messing around with crucial files in the macOS and causing unexpected consequences, Apple hides some directories from users by default to guard their safety.
-However, if there are times when you do need to access the files, how to see the hidden files on Mac becomes a tricky question.
-This post tells two simple ways, one using Finder, and the other using Terminal, to give you access to the files that Apple hides.
+To prevent sloppy users from messing around with crucial files in macOS and causing unexpected consequences, Apple hides some directories from users by default to guard their safety.
+However, if there are times when you do need to access the files, seeing the hidden files on a Mac becomes a tricky question.
+This post tells two simple ways, one using Finder and the other using Terminal, to give you access to the files that Apple hides.

 How to Access Hidden Files on Mac via Finder